crapthings/Sigmoid-main/contracts/README.md

-the erc20 token contract of Sigmoid cash
+The erc20 token contract of Sigmoid cash

 [SASHtoken.sol](https://github.com/Sigmoid-Protocol/Sigmoid-main/blob/main/contracts/SASHtoken.sol)

-the erc20 token contract of Sigmoid governance
+The erc20 token contract of Sigmoid governance

 [SGMtoken.sol](https://github.com/Sigmoid-Protocol/Sigmoid-main/blob/main/contracts/SGMtoken.sol)

-the governance contract of Sigmoid protocol.
+The governance contract of Sigmoid protocol.
 Every proposal need  to be converted into a smart contract.
 If the proposal is passed, the proposal contract will be allowed to call certain functions in governance contract.
 Governance contract controls also the allocation and referral system.

 [SigmaGovernance.sol](https://github.com/Sigmoid-Protocol/Sigmoid-main/blob/main/contracts/SigmaGovernance.sol)